 It turns out there are several possibilities for why babies sleep in child's pose.
-And Sophie Shaikh, M.D., board-certified pediatrician and director of Duke Newborn Nurseries at Duke University Hospital, tells Romper in an interview that there are a few popular theories about why your baby loves sleeping froggy style.
+And Dr. Sophie Shaikh, M.D., board-certified pediatrician and director of Duke Newborn Nurseries at Duke University Hospital, tells Romper in an interview that there are a few popular theories about why your baby loves sleeping froggy style.
 “There doesn't seem to be concrete scientific evidence to really explain it for sure.
 It may feel reminiscent of the fetal position that they are tucked into in the womb, and makes them feel comfortable and secure.
 Others think that while little ones are learning to sit and crawl, this is a natural position for them to flop forward into once they run out of steam, and they decide to just sleep how they fall,” she explains.

 Why Babies Love To Sleep With Their Butt In The Air

 The second theory also makes sense.
 Child's pose is remarkably similar to the position they assume both as they're learning to crawl and after they begin crawling.
 Many babies get into that position and rock back and forth for a long time before they even begin to crawl.
-But when the American Academy of Pediatrics (AAP) warns parents that your baby must always be placed to sleep on their backs to minimize the risk of sudden infant death syndrome (SIDS), it’s understandable to wish they’d just hold still for once, if only in their sleep.
+But when the American Academy of Pediatrics (AAP) warns parents that babies must always be placed to sleep on their backs to minimize the risk of sudden infant death syndrome (SIDS), it’s understandable to wish they’d just hold still for once, if only in their sleep.
 If you find repositioning your baby is pointless and they just flop back onto their tummies, try not to stress.

 How To Keep Baby Safe If They Roll On Their Tummy To Sleep

-“By 4 months they begin to roll over and outgrow that risk of SIDS, and then it’s a moot point,” says Randy Thornton, M.D., pediatrician at Jacksonville Pediatrics and Wolfson Children’s Hospital of Jacksonville in Florida.
+“By 4 months they begin to roll over and outgrow that risk of SIDS, and then it’s a moot point,” says Dr. Randy Thornton, M.D., a pediatrician at Jacksonville Pediatrics and Wolfson Children’s Hospital of Jacksonville in Florida.
 “Even then, we preach safe sleep, so no blankets or pillows in the bed.
 The safest thing is just a onesie or sleep sack.”